sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 Therefore, there will be duplicate tests for these methods.

-To avoid this code duplication we can create a test suite just for the super class.
+To avoid this code duplication, we can create a test suite just for the super class.
 This test suite tests just the public methods of the super class.
 The tests in this test suite should then be executed for each of the sub-classes of the super class.